acespupbc-synapse/synapse-enhanced/README.md

 # ACES Synapse Enhanced

-Modernization and redesign of the ACES Synapse student registration and administration system for PUP Bataan ACES.
+Modernization and redesign of the ACES Synapse student registration and administration system for PUP Biñan.
 Replaces the legacy Python/SQLite system with a production-grade stack featuring async FastAPI, PostgreSQL, Cloudflare R2 media storage, and a React SPA.

 ## Stack